Resources / Explore Your Options

 - Search based on what you want to study.
 Finding the right academic fit is usually the highest priority for students who have some idea of a major.
 However, if you aren’t sure what you want to study or career path you want to pursue, look for colleges with a liberal arts or interdisciplinary studies major or other major that gives you flexibility in your choice of classes.
 For help, see How to Find Colleges if Your Major is Undecided.

 - Search based on college location.
 Want a school within a certain number of miles from home?
 Is there a city or region you would love to experience?
 Search for a variety of colleges located where you would like to live during your college years.
+See College Setting and Location Matter for some things to look for.

 Use Efficient Tools